tahczeban/bikesharing/README.md

                                   FIGURE 2: Pandas Trip Duration Time Change

 Initial code was written in Pandas to convert the data from integer to datetime to obtain the hours, minutes and seconds for the trip durations (FIGURE: 2).
-This data was then exported as a CSV file to Tableau Public, in order to create the required trip analysis and subsequent visualizations for presentation in a new CSV file.
+This data was then exported as a CSV file to Tableau Public, in order to create the required trip analysis and subsequent visualizations for presentation via a new CSV file.